bvanglabbeek/troop10-website/content/posts/This-is-a-test-post.md

 category: Campout
 ---

 We had such a blast at Scoutland!
-We learned a lot, cooked great food, and have truly experienced the beauty of the outdoors and nature. 🏕️
+We learned a lot, cooked great food, and have truly experienced the beauty of the outdoors and nature. 🏕️ Experience the outdoors with Troop 10! ⛺️